playswap-org/play-docs/our-token/play-token-burn.md

 ## How does token burning at PlaySwap work?
-There will be four deflationary machanisms in place:
+There will be six deflationary machanisms in place:
+* 20% of the NFT Marketplace fees will be used to buy back and burn PLAY tokens
-* 20% of the trading fees are used to buy back PLAY tokens and burn them
+* 20% of the PlaySwap Arena fees will be used to buy back and burn PLAY tokens
-* 80% of the auto compound Play pool fee will be burned
+* 20% of the gaming platform fees will be used to buy back and burn PLAY tokens
-* 100% of the Play2Earn fees will be burned
+* 80% of the gaming protocol fees will be burned
+* 20% of the trading fees are used to buy back tokens and burn them
-* 50% of the profit generated in all other gaming related activities will be burned
+* 80% of the auto compound Play pool fees will be burned

 ## PLAY token burn will occur once a month.
 - Even though PLAY token burn occurs once a month, PLAY token buyback happens during the month.
 We will share a final burn report monthly.